sturmgeisty/sturmgeisty/README.md

 ![Git](https://img.shields.io/badge/git-%23F05033.svg?style=for-the-badge&logo=git&logoColor=white)
 ![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)

-*This list is not exhaustive and includes only technologies I am proficient with **and** have recently engaged with.*
+*This list is not exhaustive and includes only technologies I am decent with **and** have recently engaged with.
+I'm new to TypeScript, Golang and much more so I won't list them.*

 ### :calling: Contact